Do you need to know how to best deal with your dog’s tumor? Here’s how to shrink a tumor in a dog.

 There may not be long-term clinical animal studies of dogs with cancer that were given CBD.
-That said, there’s considerable compelling research that it has cancer-fighting qualities.
-It’s been shown to assist in both preventing and treating cancer.
+That said, there’s considerable compelling research that CBE may have cancer-fighting qualities.

 Unlike regular ones, cancer cells don’t die off on their own.
 This is where CBD comes it.
 There’s a lot of research showing that CBD may actually kill cancerous cells, preventing cancer from spreading through the blood vessels to other parts of the body.

-In addition to its ability to help shrink tumours, this compound has other health benefits.
+In addition to its ability to help shrink tumors, this compound has other health benefits.
 It can assist with heart function, pain relief, eye and skin problems.

 Turmeric powder is something else to consider when you’re looking for a natural method to help shrink the size of dog tumors.
 The active ingredient in this popular anti-inflammatory is curcumin.
 Both turmeric and curcumin have long been researched for their role in cancer treatment.